 - Run their own Layer 3 and above protocols by installing protocol software in their compute resources and by providing flow controllers for their switches.

 Through Advanced Research Computing – Technology Services (ARC-TS), U-M is now a GENI site, giving researchers access to local GENI nodes to improve flexibility of projects.
-For more information on GENI you can go to http://geni.net or contact ARC-TS at firstname.lastname@example.org
+For more information you can visit the GENI website or contact ARC-TS at email@example.com